Samir Tamang: International career

 As a youth, Tamang represented Nepal at the 2023 SAFF U-19 Championship and the 2024 SAFF U-20 Championship.
 He scored three goals and was the competition's joint top scorer in 2023.
 He scored two more goals in the 2024 tournament, including Nepal's only goal in a defeat to Bangladesh in the final.

 In February 2024, Tamang scored two goals for the Nepal national under-23 team in a 5–1 victory over a representative team from China's Yushu Prefecture.
 Later in 2024, he was the second-highest scorer in 2025 AFC U-20 Asian Cup qualification with four goals, including a hat-trick against Chinese Taipei.

 Tamang received his first senior international call up in March 2024 for a pair of 2026 FIFA World Cup qualification matches against Bahrain.
 In preparation for qualification, Nepal played an unofficial friendly against Malaysia.
 Tamang scored Nepal's only goal in the eventual 1–5 defeat.
 He made his official debut on 21 March 2024 in the first match against Bahrain, coming on as a second-half substitute.
-The following month, he was called up again for an friendly against the England C team.
+The following month, he was called up again for a friendly against the England C team.